chuacw/DNS-over-HTTPS-for-OpenWRT/README.md

 Download the app from https://github.com/jedisct1/dnscrypt-proxy/ and place the executable in /usr/sbin/

 If you use dnsmasq, edit /etc/dnsmasq.conf so that the listening port is not conflicting with dnscrypt-proxy's.
-Set port=5053 for example, in /etc/dnsmasq.conf
+Set port=5053 for example, in /etc/dnsmasq.conf and set dhcp-option=3,x.x.x.x and dhcp-option=6,x.x.x.x where x.x.x.x is your router IP so that your router's dnscrypt-proxy is used to resolve the DNS.